David Potts (businessman)

 David Tom Potts, CBE (born 18 March 1957) is a British corporate executive.
-Since March 2015, he has been the CEO of the British supermarket chain Morrisons, having succeeded Dalton Philips.
+He was the CEO of the British supermarket chain Morrisons until November 2023, having succeeded Dalton Philips in 2015.

 Early life

 David Tom Potts was born on 18 March 1957 in Ashton-under-Lyne, and educated there at Hartshead County Secondary School.

 Potts got a summer job at Tesco in Ashton-under-Lyne as a general assistant, while waiting for his O-level results, having already worked in a greengrocers.
 He failed all five of his O-levels, and has stated, "My lack of success at school was probably to do with playing football all the time".

 Career

 Having failed his exams, Potts continued working full-time with Tesco.
 After work, he studied at Tameside College to obtain English and Maths O-levels.
 Then he studied on day release for a diploma in retailing at Hollings College (now part of Manchester Metropolitan University) in Manchester.

 Aged 24, he was posted to Ryde on the Isle of Wight, as Tesco's youngest-ever superstore manager.

 In February 2015, it was announced that Potts would succeed Dalton Philips as CEO of Morrisons, who would step down after five years in charge.

+It was announced in September 2023 that Potts would be standing down as CEO of Morrisons in November 2023.